IgorBuchelnikov/ObservableComputations/README.md

 In the previous examples, we saw how the computation is performed in one background thread.
 Using the dispatch methods described above, it is possible to organize computations in several background threads, the results of which are concurrently combined in another thread (main or background).

 ### Using the *Dispatcher* class
-In the previous sections, we used an instance of the *Dispatcher* class only to pass it as a parameter to the ObservableComputations methods.
 The class *Dispatcher* has methods that you can call if necessary
 * *Invoke* and *BeginInvoke* - for synchronous and asynchronous execution of a delegate in the thread of an instance of *Dispatcher* class, for example, for changing the source data for computations performed in the thread of an instance of *Dispatcher* class.
 After calling *Dispose* method, these methods return control without executing the delegate passed and without throwing an exception.
 * *DoOthers* - if the delegate passed to the *Invoke* or *BeginInvoke* methods takes a long time, when *DoOthers* is called, other delegates are called.
 It is possible to set the maximum number of delegates that should be executed or the approximate maximum time for their execution.